a-karma/Bogor_Workshop/DAY_4/Session2.md

 6      6     1 87000001 92000000   5000000        3000020      RD1
 ```

-> Exercise 3.2.
+> Exercise 4.1.
 >
-> Plot the segment distribution using `geom_segment()`, the FROH boxplot, and the frequency of segment length classes as you have done with PLINK.
+> Plot the segment distribution, the FROH boxplot, and the frequency of segment length classes as you have done with PLINK in Task 3.
 How similar it is with the PLINK results?

+Depending on the parameter and tools you used, you can have different ROH distribution inferred per population.
+This is why understanding the genomic architecture of the species in full is important for accurate inference of inbreeding.

-### Task 4: Calculating the number generations since the last inbreeding
+### Challenge (Optional): Calculating the number generations since the last inbreeding

 The useful part of directly observing recent inbreeding is that you will be able to know when is the recent inbreeding given the rate of recombination rate within the species' genome.
 As the recombination rate of the babirusa genome is unknown, we will work with 1 cM ~ 1 Mb.